andracs/bridging-sustainability/manuscript/0-Introduction.md

 **Our society has been sustainable for centuries, but this is not guaranteed to continue in the future.
 The future development of our society has come under considerable pressure in our time.**

 We are consuming earthly resources beyond our means and beyond the planet's limits.
-It is up to us to change the way we live and work, both in real life and in the digital space. *This book is about how we can change our digital practices and habits in order to drive positive change in the world.*
+It is now up to us to change the way we live and work, both in real life and in the digital space. *This book is about how we can change our digital practices and habits in order to drive positive change in the world.*

 If you work with digital technologies and you are ready to expand your knowledge of matters in the intersection of digital practice and sustainability, then this book is for you.